 • Revolutionary integrated circuitry companies such as Fairchild Semiconductor and Intel had to follow.

 • All those ingredients – along with a risk-capital culture – had to ferment for 40 years or so and voila!
-The digital age is born, and we have companies such as Apple, Facebook, Google and Netflix clustered all within a few miles of Stanford.
-Of the 15 largest publicly traded Internet companies in 2015, 11 are U.S.-based and four are in China, one is in Japan and one is in Taiwan.
+The digital age was born, and we have companies such as Apple, Facebook, Google and Netflix clustered all within a few miles of Stanford.
+Of the 20 largest publicly traded tech companies in 2022, 16 are U.S.-based and two are in China, one is in Japan and one is in Taiwan.

 But before we launch into our list, let’s talk about comparative advantage, a basic law of economics and trade.
 It’s why Norway doesn’t export bananas, and North Korea has so few social media successes.
-It’s also why some European countries simply aren’t going to attract Silicon Valley-level talent and investment for obvious reasons including extreme climate (the Scandinavian countries and the Baltics) and corruption and lack of governmental transparency (the Balkans and Eastern Europe.)
+It’s also why some European countries will never attract Silicon Valley-level talent and investment for obvious reasons including extreme climate (the Scandinavian countries and the Baltics) and corruption and lack of governmental transparency (the Balkans and Eastern Europe.)

 All these places will continue to produce incredible tech and entrepreneurial talent … for other places.

 Yes, Berlin and Amsterdam get a lot of pub, and spend a lot of time praising themselves.
 But London is, for us, an obvious candidate to (some day) rival San Francisco.
 Why?
 Easy.
 London has universities with talent equal to Stanford either in the city, or a few miles outside including the London School of Economics, Oxford and Cambridge.